EXIficient/exificient-for-json/README.md

 # Overview

-**_exificient-for-json_** is an implementation in Java of the EXI4JSON specification (see <https://www.w3.org/TR/exi-for-json/>).
+**_exificient-for-json_** is an implementation of the EXI4JSON specification (see <https://www.w3.org/TR/exi-for-json/>) in Java.
 EXI4JSON converts JSON to event streams which result in a very processing efficient and compact format.
 Lossless round-trip conversion back to the original JSON structures is supported.
 EXI4JSON is based on [EXI](https://www.w3.org/TR/exi/) and uses its [built-in datatypes](https://www.w3.org/TR/exi/#encodingDatatypes).

 The project uses MIT license.